 Reviews

 We are healthy only to the extent that our ideas are humane.
-Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.For now we see through a glass, darkly.
-(KJV) For we know things only partially, or prophesy partially.
-(Garry Wills, What Paul Meant) -St. Paul, I Corinthians 13:12 The War on Drugs and Mass Incarceration
+Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God. -Epistle of St. Matthew, 19:24 The War on Drugs and Mass Incarceration

 Michelle Alexander's book The New Jim Crow: Mass Incarceration in the Age of Colorblindness is an important and tightly argued treatise on the mass incarceration of black and brown people in the United States since the acceleration of the War on Drugs in the mid-1980's.
 Most of the incarcerations have been for low level possession, and have disproportionately affected minorities: According to federal figures, blacks and whites use drugs at a roughly equal rate in percentage terms, yet black men 12 times likelier to be jailed for drugs than white ones.